TheJacksonLaboratory/jupyterhub-for-workshops/README.md

 # gcloud components update to get the latest version (including beta versions)
 gcloud components update

+# modify the singularity.image.name in the config.yaml to a custom image. here is the [Example Dockerfile](https://github.com/snamburi3/gcloud-jupyterhub).
+The config pulls the image from Dockerhub

-# creates a Kubernetes Cluster, namespace, and installs Jupyterhub
+# create a Kubernetes Cluster, Kubernetes namespace, and install Jupyterhub.
+# make changes to the parameters in the Makefile
 make deploy

 # Delete the cluster